sugarlabs/turtleblocksjs/tutcompsite/easy-temp.md

 <td style="text-align:center"><em>Stage 3:</em> <strong>Other Side</strong></td>
 </tr>
 <tr>
-<td style="text-align:center">The forward block in the turtle palette is used to move the turtle forward by units passed as argument to the <a href="http://block.It">block.It</a> is one of the basic turtle command.</td>
+<td style="text-align:center">The forward block in the turtle palette is used to move the turtle forward by units passed as argument to the block.
+It is one of the basic turtle command.</td>
-<td style="text-align:center">The Right Block in the turtle palette is used to rotate the turtle right by given degree units passed as argument to the <a href="http://block.It">block.It</a> is one of the basic turtle command.</td>
+<td style="text-align:center">The Right Block in the turtle palette is used to rotate the turtle right by given degree units passed as argument to the block.
+It is one of the basic turtle command.</td>
 <td style="text-align:center">Make the turtle move West by 200 units using the blocks you learned about the previous two stages .</td>
 </tr>
 <tr>